python/cpython/Doc/library/io.rst

 .. function:: open(file[, mode[, buffering[, encoding[, errors[, newline[, closefd=True]]]]]])

    Open *file* and return a stream.
+If the file cannot be opened, an :exc:`IOError` is raised.

-   *file* is a string giving the name of the file, or an integer file descriptor of the file to be wrapped.
+   *file* is either a string giving the name (and the path if the file isn't in the current working directory) of the file to be opened or an integer file descriptor of the file to be wrapped.
+(If a file descriptor is given, it is closed when the returned I/O object is closed, unless *closefd* is set to ``False``.)

-   The optional *mode* string determines how the file is opened and consists of a combination of the following characters:
+   *mode* is an optional string that specifies the mode in which the file is opened.
+It defaults to ``'r'`` which means open for reading in text mode.
+   Other common values are ``'w'`` for writing (truncating the file if it already exists), and ``'a'`` for appending (which on *some* Unix systems, means that *all* writes append to the end of the file regardless of the current seek position).
+In text mode, if *encoding* is not specified the encoding used is platform dependent.
+(For reading and writing raw bytes use binary mode and leave *encoding* unspecified.)
+The available modes are:

    ========= ===============================================================
    Character Meaning